 The Pavee Point Mental Health Initiative, funded by the Traveller Health Unit in the Eastern Region, works at a local, regional and national level to progress equality of access, participation and outcomes for Travellers in mainstream mental health services.

-In working towards addressing mental health inequalities experienced by Travellers the Mental Health Initiative prioritises the following objectives in our work:
+In working towards addressing mental health inequalities experienced by Travellers the Mental Health Initiative prioritises:

 • Creating and developing Traveller access and outcomes from mainstream mental health services